pwilmart/PXD030990_huamn-tear_re-analysis/README.md

 Some other notes about the analysis: 1+ peptides were not excluded from acquisition (charges 1 to 6 were present).
 The mass calibration was very good across all samples.
 The data were processed by dissociation method (22 samples per chunk) in case Comet score distributions differed for CID versus HCD data (they actually looked similar).
 Protein inference was done from the confident (1% FDR) PSMs from all 44 samples to produce a master list of putative protein IDs experiment-wide.
 That list was culled by requiring the two-peptide rule to be satisfied in at least one sample (per LC run here).

 > Two distinct peptides across the whole experiment is not sufficient criteria for protein IDs.
-We know that the proteins are present in individual samples and we need to apply the two peptide rule to individual samples.
+We know that the proteins are present in individual samples and we need to apply the two-peptide rule to individual samples.

+## PAW pipeline does not tally numbers of peptides or unique peptides

+Some tools and many papers quote and compare numbers of unique peptides as some sort of figure of merit.
+There is seldom any description of how the counting is done and never any mention of how FASTA file choice can change numbers of peptides and proteins from the same data.
+I even see calculations of peptide false discovery rates.
+The only reliable metrics for comparing proteomics sample processing methods, instrument methods, or data analysis choices in DDA experiments are PSM counts.
+Even those need some clarification.
+It should be instrument scan counts in DDA experiments not sequence counts.
+Single spectra can have more than one assigned peptide sequence.
+The number of peptide sequences associated with a set of PSMs will be greater than the number of MS2 scans associated with the PSMs.
+Peptide counts depend on many factors: how are different charge states counted?
+How are unmodified and modified versions of the same peptide sequence counted?
+What is the context (FASTA file or inferred protein list) for categorizing a peptide as shared or unique?
+The number of inferred proteins also depends strongly on the FASTA file choice and on protein ID criteria (minimum number of peptides per protein, inclusion or exclusion of multiple forms of the same peptide base sequence, choice of protein ranking function, and protein FDR methods).

+Counting peptides and/or proteins is always problematic.
+Counting scans associated with PSMs is easier and more likely to be unbiased.
+My pipeline does not count peptides.
+There are peptide reports, but those are the peptides conditioned on the reported protein list.
+Most pipelines have conditioned peptide summaries; however, those do not give accurate peptide counts (especially for decoy peptides).

 ## How are PAW protein results summarized?